Paul D. Corderman: Crime and policing

 During the 2020 legislative session, Corderman introduced the "Suzanne Jones Act", named for a woman stabbed to death in Hagerstown in October 2017, that would require state correctional facilities to release prisoners back into the communities where they lived before incarceration.
 The bill failed to pass out of committee.
 In April 2020, he signed onto a letter questioning the early release of prisoners amid the COVID-19 pandemic.

 In September 2020, Corderman signed onto a letter calling for the cancellation of hearings on police reform, expressing concerns that the hearings would demoralize police officers.

 In July 2024, after a fatal shooting in downtown Hagerstown, Corderman released a statement describing the city as "in crisis and under siege" and accusing Hagerstown mayor Tekesha Martinez and the city council of "remaining silent" on public safety issues.

 Education

 Corderman supports the Broadening Options and Opportunities for Students Today (BOOST) program, which provides scholarships to students attending private schools, and criticized funding cuts to the program in the state's 2019 budget.

+Energy

+In April 2026, during debate on the Utility RELIEF Act, Corderman introduced an amendment that would allow gas companies to spread the cost of new lines among all customers instead of only the customers requesting new natural gas service.
+The amendment was adopted.